Level dynamics and avoided level crossings in driven disordered quantum dots: Level dynamics

+with $C_\beta$ and $\gamma$ being the normalization constant and the natural unit of the curvature, respectively, by which the distributions with different parameters fall on identical curve for each ensemble.

-Following the strategy of Refs.~\onlinecite{ExactCurvature,ExactCurvature2}, we restricted our investigation to levels around zero energy and computed numerically the second derivative of the energy levels being closest to zero at $\lambda=0$.
+Following the strategy of Refs.~\cite{ExactCurvature,ExactCurvature2}, we restricted the investigation to levels around zero energy and computed numerically the second derivative of the energy levels being closest to zero at $\lambda=0$.
 While in the on-site model,~\eqref{eq:onsite} and RMT the first term in \eqref{CurveDef} becomes $-E_{n,0}$ and so can be neglected, in the potential model \eqref{eq:pot} it is exactly zero as $\mathrm d^2H_\mathrm{pot}/\mathrm d\lambda^2=0$.
-In the same limits as before (long localization length or delocalized states), similarly to the previous subsection, curvature statistics in both the on-site and the potential model are in good agreement with the distribution derived in Refs.~\onlinecite{ExactCurvature,ExactCurvature2} for the RMT protocol, ~\eqref{eq:rmtprotocol}, and for disordered systems pierced through by an Aharonov-Bohm flux in Ref.~\onlinecite{ExactCurveABflux}.
-Their results state that the statistics follow up to high precision the generalized Cauchy distribution:

-with $C_\beta$ and $\gamma$ being the normalization constant and the variance of the curvature, respectively, which can, in theory, depend on the system size, disorder and in our case also on the potential strength.
-In Refs.~\onlinecite{ExactCurvature,ExactCurvature2} it was shown that the curvature variance in RMT varies as $\gamma=\beta\pi\langle v^2\rangle/\delta\epsilon$ (where $\delta\epsilon$ denotes the average mean level spacing around zero energy) and so the scaled, $k=\frac{K\delta\epsilon}{\pi\beta\langle v^2\rangle}$ curvature yields universal statistics with $C_\beta$ depending only on the symmetry class.
-In contrast, in our models we experience slight deviations from this universality, most probably due to the effects of the localized states outside of the region of RMT-like states contributing also to the sum in Eq.~\eqref{CurveDef}.
+Again the threshold value of the $L/\xi$ ratio was found numerically, above which the absolute value deviation from the expression in Eq.~\eqref{eqCurve} gets bigger than $0.1$, giving relatively small values of $L/\xi\approx0.07,0.16,\,0.2\,$ for the three ensembles.
+The possible reason is that in the expression of the curvature states far away from $E=0$ also contribute significantly.
+In the potential model, similarly to the velocity statistics, slightly different values are observed, $L/\xi_V\approx0.171,\,0.09,\,0.07,\,$ which is again due to the different underlying mechanism governing the parametric evolution.

+Although in the RMT protocol the unit scales as $\gamma^2(W,L,V_0)\sim\beta\langle v^2\rangle/\delta\epsilon$~\cite{ExactCurvature,ExactCurvature2} with $C_\beta$ depending only on the symmetry class and $\delta\epsilon$ denoting the mean level spacing at $E=0$, different behavior is observed in the investigated models.
+These differences are again, most probably, due to the localized nature of the eigenstates far from $E=0$.